 |Rolling Resistance 80 psi / 5.5 Bar||13.8 Watts||12.1 Watts||12.9 Watts||14.0 Watts|

 |Rolling Resistance 60 psi / 4.1 Bar||16.3 Watts||14.2 Watts||15.4 Watts||16.6 Watts|

 |CRR 80 psi / 5.5 Bar||0.00414||0.00363||0.00387||0.00420|

 |CRR 60 psi / 4.1 Bar||0.00489||0.00426||0.00462||0.00498|

 If you really want the lowest rolling resistance, latex inner tubes are the winner.
-Latex tubes do have the disadvantage of losing air quickly, this means you have to check air pressure every day.
-Light tubes hold air better than latex tubes at the cost of a little higher rolling resistance.
+Latex tubes do have the disadvantage of losing air quickly which means you have to check air pressure every day.
+Light tubes hold air better than latex tubes at the cost of a bit more rolling resistance.
 These light tubes are very thin, I blew the tire off the rim the first time, resulting in another trip to the store.
 But this might have been the result of bad mounting by me.
 There are even lighter tubes with a weight of 50 grams, I can't imagine they will last long.

-The Schwalbe One Tubeless comes finishes in 3rd place in the rolling resistance test, beating the One V-Guard Clincher with standard butyl tube by a small margin.
-The Tubeless tire has the advantage of holding air just as well as the classic inner tubes and when used with tubeless sealant it should be virtually impossible to flat.
+The Schwalbe One Tubeless comes in in 3rd place in the rolling resistance test, beating the One V-Guard Clincher with standard butyl tube by a small margin.
+The Tubeless tire has the advantage of holding air just as well as the classic inner tubes, and when used with tubeless sealant, it should be virtually impossible to flat.
 If you have rims that are tubeless-ready, I can't see a reason to go with the One V-Guard clincher with standard tubes.

 - Clincher w latex tube: Have the lowest rolling resistance